sontl/modal-examples/06_gpu_and_ml/comfyui/wan21_fusion_x/README.md

-# Video Upscaler with Modal and ComfyUI
+# WanFusionX: Image-to-Video and Video Upscaling with Modal and ComfyUI

-This project provides a video upscaling service using ComfyUI's WAN2.1 model deployed on Modal.com.
+This project provides both image-to-video generation and video upscaling services using ComfyUI's WAN2.1 models deployed on Modal.com.

 ## Features

+- **Image-to-Video Generation**: Convert static images to animated videos using WanFusionX
-- Video upscaling using RealESRGAN and WAN2.1 models
+- **Video Upscaling**: Enhance video quality using RealESRGAN and WAN2.1 models
-- FastAPI endpoint for easy video upload
+- FastAPI endpoints for easy file upload
 - Memory snapshots for faster cold starts
 - Automatic model downloading from Hugging Face
+- Customizable prompts for image-to-video generation

 ## Setup